 .
 He has also worked on combating online hate speech and participated in a number of local and international projects in these areas.

-Since 2014,he led the development and automation of surveys supporting the student evaluation of teaching (SET) at the University of Ljubljana (ul.1ka.si
+In 2014,he started to develop the standardisation and automation of the processes related to the student evaluation of teaching (SET) at the University of Ljubljana (ul.1ka.si

 Since 2014, he has headed the Internet Research

-Program Group, and from 2011 to 2019, he was the founding head of the Centre for Social Informatics
+Program Group, and from 2011 he was the founding head of the Centre for Social Informatics

 With respect to the indicators of the Slovenian Research Agency (ARRS